LCBOWER33/StegoScan/README.md

 Another novel feature is deep file extraction—a critical advancement in steganalysis.
 StegoScan.py doesn't just scan the surface of PDFs and DOCX files; it goes further, extracting and analyzing embedded files within them.
 This means steganographic content hidden inside attachments or deeply nested documents can be uncovered, addressing a major blind spot in traditional scanning tools.

-By combining multiple steganalysis techniques into a unified test suite, StegoScan.py provides a detailed and multi-layered analysis of files, offering security teams, digital forensics experts, and cybersecurity researchers a cutting-edge solution to an evolving digital threat.
+By combining multiple steganalysis techniques into a unified test, StegoScan.py provides a detailed and multi-layered analysis of files, offering security teams, digital forensics experts, and cybersecurity researchers a cutting-edge solution to an evolving digital threat.
 As steganography techniques become more sophisticated, traditional tools fall short—StegoScan.py ensures organizations stay ahead of bad actors by detecting what others miss.
 For a more detailed description of steganography and how it's used review the section titled "Background and Rationale of StegoScan".

 ## How StegoScan Works